 In Microsoft Excel, there are several formulas available to VLOOKUP and return values from multiple columns.
 As the VLOOKUP function is not able to extract multiple data itself, we have to make an array formula with the VLOOKUP function.
 There are also simple alternatives to the array formula to return values from multiple columns and all of these methods will be covered in this article with suitable examples and illustrations.

-1. VLOOKUP with Array Formula to Return Values from Multiple Columns
+1. Using VLOOKUP with Array Formula to Return Values from Multiple Columns in Excel

 In the following picture, there is a dataset lying with different smartphone models and their specifications.
 The output table at the bottom will represent all specifications for a specified smartphone model.
 We’ll use the VLOOKUP function to extract data from multiple columns for the specified handset or smartphone device.